itscodenation/curriculum-13-14/lessons/04-07_html_css/teacher_files/lesson_1b.md

 Have students click the link to be sure it works.

-You can add a some additional information to links.
+You can add some additional information to links.
 Let's modify our link as follows:

-    <p>This is a link to <a href="https://www.google.com/" target="_blank">Google</a>!<p>
+    <p>This is a link to <a href="https://www.google.com/" target="_blank">Google</a>!</p>

 Have students type the above and click the link again to see what happens.
 Then explain:
 * The target attribute tells the browser where to open the link, whether in the same window, or in a new window or tab.

 Note that `href` and `target` are **attributes** of an html tag.
 This means that they are placed inside the opening tag.
-You can see that both attributes are placed before the end of the opening `<a>` tag.
+You can see both attributes are placed before the end of the opening `<a>` tag.
 Attributes are invisible (you can't see them on the page), but are used to specify additional information about a tag.
 For example, a link can have a destination, a picture can have a title, etc.

 For any tag, it's easy to look up what attributes can be added to it, and what those attributes mean.
 [Here's where you can find the attributes list for `<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#Attributes).